 - 7.1 This strategy can only be delivered through working in partnership.
-There are many organisations and agencies that are working to achieve different elements of this strategy and there is a leadership role that Maidstone Borough Council needs to play to coordinate and ensure these culminate in achieving our ambitions for economic growth. - A key message from the business community is a desire for Maidstone Borough Council to show more leadership and take a more proactive approach towards economic growth and ensure that the right signals are given that Maidstone is 'open for business'.
-However, it is important that the right balance is struck between enabling economic growth and protecting the very assets that make Maidstone a special location to do business its attractive environment particularly the North Downs AONB and its town centre. - 7.3 It is important that the council works closely with developers; early pre application discussions with officers are strongly encouraged to reduce the chance of proposals coming forward which are unacceptable and incur unnecessary costs and delays for developments.
+There are many organisations and agencies that are working to achieve different elements of this strategy and there is a leadership role that Maidstone Borough Council needs to play to coordinate and ensure these culminate in achieving our ambitions for economic growth.
+The Action Plan sets out who the main leads and partners are for each action, and the implementation period: short (1-2 years) medium (3-5 years) or long term (5 year plus). - 7.2 A key message from the business community is a desire for Maidstone Borough Council to show more leadership and take a more proactive approach towards economic growth and ensure that the right signals are given that Maidstone is 'open for business'.
+However, it is important that the right balance is struck between enabling economic growth and protecting the very assets that make Maidstone a special location to do business its attractive environment particularly the North Downs AONB and Maidstone town centre. - 7.3 It is important that the council works closely with developers; early pre application discussions with officers are strongly encouraged to reduce the chance of proposals coming forward which are unacceptable and incur unnecessary costs and delays for developments.
 Maintaining effective and transparent communication during the application process will help to reduce developer uncertainty and help ensure growth opportunities are realised. - 7.4 There are a number of ways in which the Borough Council can help to achieve the economic vision through a leadership role.
 This might include leading partnership working, taking a financial stake in some developments, considering favourably proposals that will bring large numbers of jobs to the borough, and promoting Maidstone as a business location, to name but a few.
 It is important that the council considers these roles in the future to ensure that economic opportunities are maximised.